ciberado/iam-workshop/README.md

 export AWS_SESSION_TOKEN="IQoJb3JpZ..."
 ```

 * Are we sure that we are using production credentials?
+Let's check it:

 ```
 echo Active account: $(aws sts get-caller-identity --query Account --output text).
 Should be $PROD_ACCOUNT.